rsperez2059/livelessons-git/README.md

     - 'git commit -m "MESSAGE"': wrotes a MESSAGE as a commiet without a text editor 'git log': shows the log (history) of our commits
-    - 'git log --oneline': shows the shorter oneline commit
+    - 'git log --oneline': shows the shorter oneline commit 'git diff': compare current unticmmeted state with teh last known git state 'git diff --staged': runs git diff between the starging area and the last known state 'git diff HEAD~<NUMBER>': compares the HEAD with the commit <NUMBER> ago (relative) 'git diff <HASH>': compares the HEAD with the commit <HASH>